Christian Counseling & Educational Foundation

 Faculty

 Darby is a faculty member and counselor at CCEF, where she has served since 2003.
 She has a master of divinity with a counseling emphasis from Westminster Theological Seminary.
 Darby brings particular passion and expertise in helping the vulnerable and oppressed, especially women in abusive marriages.
 She has contributed to Church Cares and the PCA Domestic Abuse & Sex Assault church training materials.
 She has counseled in a missionary church setting and has also held leadership roles in women’s ministry.
-She is the author of Is it Abuse?
-(P&R, 2020), has written a handful of minibooks, and has contributed to several other books.
+She is the author of When It's Trauma (P&R Publishing, 2025), Is It Abuse?
+(P&R Publishing, 2020), has written a handful of minibooks, and has contributed to several other books.

 Darby Strickland's Resources